thephez/readme-dash-core/export/markdown/core-ref-p2p-network-protocol-versions.md

+# Dash Protocol Versions
 The table below lists some notable versions of the P2P network protocol, with the most recent versions listed first.

-As of Dash Core 0.14.0, the most recent protocol version is 70215.
+As of Dash Core 0.14.1, the most recent protocol version is 70215.

 | Version | Initial Release                    | Major Changes
 |---------|------------------------------------|--------------